Ibrahim al-Khalil Convent: History

-Health Center
+Health center

 The Charity Health Center of the convent is a medical center with eight clinics of various specializations and a pharmacy.
 The center offer health care and medications free of charge for the general public regardless of religion, ethnicity, or nationality.
 Sixty-two doctors volunteer to rotate on the clinics of the Health Center.
 It received support from UNHCR and other organizations.
 With their support the center was able to acquire modern medical equipment which are not available in the poor suburb of Damascus.

 Dormitory

 The dormitory contains 50 rooms.
 It is designated for students and convent visitors.

-Kinder care
+Kindercare

 The kinder care is child care facility consisting of five class rooms, three shared rooms, and three administrative rooms.
 The facility has a capacity of 80 aged between three and seven years of age.